HenryRLee/ClassicGames/README.md

 * Find two matching images that can be connected with no more than three straight lines in cardinal directions
-* Click on matching images to eliminate them
+* Click on the images pair to eliminate them
 * The game finishes when you eliminate all the images

 [![Matching](docs/images/matching.gif)](https://henryrlee.github.io/GodotGames/Matching/)